kaandi02/omnipack-toolkit/README.md

 ## Why I Built This

-As a dev who's wrestled with Vlocity for years, I wanted something that just *works*.
+As a dev who's wrestled with Vlocity, I wanted something that just *works*.
 No overcomplicated features, just the core stuff to speed up your day.
 It's open-source, so if you spot a bug or have an idea (like adding more datapack types), fork it and PR away!

 ## Support This Project